 Tax Implications of Selling to a Limited Company

 Capital Gains Tax (CGT) implications are a key consideration when transferring property to a limited company.
+Understanding the nuances of CGT on gifted property can provide additional insights into how tax laws apply when property is transferred as a gift.
+This knowledge can be crucial in planning your property sale and ensuring compliance with tax regulations.
 When you sell a residential property to a limited company, any gain made on the property is subject to CGT.
 The tax is calculated based on the difference between the property’s market value at the time of transfer and its original purchase price.
 Incorporation relief can sometimes be used to defer CGT, which allows the gain to be rolled over into the shares of the limited company.
 This deferral can be beneficial, but it’s crucial to understand the specific conditions that need to be met to qualify for this relief.

 - SDLT must be paid by the limited company on the market value of the property.